-Angus Hamilton, Managing Director, Levenseat Resource Management, discusses our new Container MRF, designed to help Local Authorities maximise the capture of high quality resources from household waste streams.
+Andrea Lockerbie from MRW magazine discusses our container materials recycling facility with Angus Hamilton, Managing Director, The facility is designed to help Local Authorities maximise the capture of high quality resources from household waste streams.

 In 2015 the Scottish Government introduced the Household Recycling Charter with the associated code of practice, this was born out of concerns raised about the number of different collection systems in different local authority areas and the quality of recyclate which were collected and could subsequently be recovered.
 With concerns over contamination, the aim was to introduce consistency into the market, reduce confusion with householders and capture high quality recyclates.
 Local Authorities were asked to commit to aligning their collection systems to that under the charter, one of the main themes is a move away from fully co-mingled dry recyclate collections to a dual stream approach where fibres are collected separately from containers.